0100101101011010/food/foodventures/_posts/2019-08-24-what-i-ate-north-italy-edition-emilia-romagna.md

 tags: travel restaurants
 keywords:
  - food tour
+ - romagnan cuisine
- - milanese cuisine
+ - ravenna cuisine
+ - bologna food
+ - modena food
+ - ice cream
  - european food
  - italian restaurants
  - italian cuisine
-excerpt: "Although we missed out on the famous lasagna alla bolognese, we managed to have a number of amazing meals and no shortage of gelato!"
+excerpt: "Emilia-Romagna is not only home to the "Motor Valley" of Italy but also to culinary bastions like Bologna and Modena.
+Although we missed out on the famous lasagna alla bolognese this time, we managed to have a number of amazing meals and no shortage of gelato!"
 img: /food/foodventures/images/aug-24-2019.jpg
 comments: "0"